 Substitute: All programs

-Erin has a Master Degree in Teaching from Seattle University and spent 8 years teaching Kindergarten, 1st and 2nd grades in the Kent School District, but her roots are in outdoor education.
+Erin has a Master's Degree in Teaching from Seattle University and spent 8 years teaching Kindergarten, 1st and 2nd grades in the Kent School District, but her roots are in outdoor education.
 Her first teaching job was at Discovery Park in Seattle where she worked as a Nature Day Camp Naturalist.
 This was by far her most favorite teaching position and informs her teaching style to this day.
-Erin also attended that same Nature Day Camp program as a student back in the 1980's and credits her experiences at Discovery Park for setting her on the pathway to becoming an outdoor and environmental educator.
+Erin also attended that same Nature Day Camp program as a student in the 1980's and credits her experiences at Discovery Park for setting her on the pathway to becoming an outdoor and environmental educator.
+She has a particular affinity for working with ages 1-3 and loves silly songs, puppets and picture books.
 She has two elementary aged children that she takes outside every day to roll around in the dirt, literally.
-Erin is a gardener and believes firmly in the therapeutic power of working outside and connecting physically with the earth.
+Erin is also a gardener and believes firmly in the therapeutic power of working outside and connecting physically with the earth.

 Substitute Teacher: All Programs